 Major city landmarks include Exeter Cathedral, which dates from approximately 1400 and contains an astronomical clock and the longest uninterrupted vaulted ceiling in England.
 The ruins of Rougemont Castle can also be found within the city and are a Scheduled Monument that until recently served as home to Exeter’s Crown and County Courts.
 The former court rooms are now used as a ballroom and gallery.

 The city has a number of attractive open spaces, including Northernhay Gardens, which is the oldest public space in England, dating from 1612, although the current gardens are mainly laid out according to Victorian designs.
-Are key public spaces include Belmont Park, Cowick Barton Recreation Ground, Riverside Valley Park and Hamlin Lane Playing Fields.
+Our key public spaces include Belmont Park, Cowick Barton Recreation Ground, Riverside Valley Park and Hamlin Lane Playing Fields.

 Exeter’s most famous sporting team is the Exeter Chiefs rugby team who play at Sandy Park, southeast of the city.
 The city has two other rugby clubs, Exeter Saracens and Wessex Rugby Club, as well as a professional football team, Exeter City, and Exeter Cricket Club.